minblock/motherofweeddaycoin/INSTALL.md

-Building Motherofweeddaycoin
+Building Litecoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Motherofweeddaycoin Core reference implementation of Motherofweeddaycoin.
+See doc/build-*.md for instructions on building the various elements of the Litecoin Core reference implementation of Litecoin.